Architectural Review Boards in Westchester: Which Towns Have Them and What They Look For

 The Cost and Timeline Reality

-Active ARB villages add 30–90 days to typical permit timelines and 10–25% to construction costs on exterior scope.
+Active ARB villages tend to add weeks to months to typical permit timelines and a meaningful premium to construction costs on exterior scope.
 The cost premium comes from material specs, labor specialization (craftsmen comfortable with the village’s detailing language), tighter site logistics, and architect fees that reflect submission documentation discipline.
+The exact premium varies by village and project; verify with local architects and contractors.

 Interior-only renovation in active-ARB villages generally clears without ARB review and runs at the village’s standard renovation cost level—the ARB premium is exterior-specific.